 Jack Torrance — The Shining

-The Corrupted are often those that were once good, but have fallen.
+The Corrupted are often those that were once good but have fallen.
 Look no further than Michael Corleone for a perfect example.
-If they haven’t fallen, they are simply characters that are in positions of authority that should be good, but aren’t.
-Corrupt cops, corrupt businessmen, corrupt politicians, etc. We also include supernatural intervention in the likes of Regan MacNeil and Jack Torrance.
+If they haven’t fallen, they are simply characters that are in positions of authority that should be good but aren’t.
+Corrupt cops, corrupt businesspeople, corrupt politicians, etc. We also include supernatural intervention in the likes of Regan MacNeil and Jack Torrance.
 Their souls are corrupted.
 This is a very broad category and can apply to stories in almost all genres, namely dramas, thrillers, crime thrillers, horror, action, etc. Comedy isn’t as represented by The Corrupted villain, but there could be a place for them in any context.

 Clyde Barrow & Bonnie Parker — Bonnie and Clyde